turingschool/career-development-curriculum/module_two/feedback_ii.md

 1. If your source of interest is to *help your partner* and your position is *don't merge your own PRs,* what is the underlying interest behind this?

 Possible answers:
-* Asking someone else to review your PRs will allow for a second set of eyes on your code, which will decrease mistakes
+* Reviewing PRs by a second a person decreases mistakes in the code
 * Tagging someone in a PR is good practice for code review in a workplace
 *